pacman82/arrow-odbc/Contributing.md

 docker-compose up
 ```

-This starts the Microsoft SQL Server used for testing.
+This starts the Relational Databases used for testing.

 We now can execute the tests in Rust typical fashion using: